 Do you want to make a difference through undertaking high quality clinical research?

-- A dedicated period within which to develop your research proposal to form the basis of an application for an HEE/NIHR ICA doctoral or post-doctoral fellowship or alternative.
+- A dedicated period within which to develop your research proposal to form the basis of an application for a HEE / NIHR ICA doctoral or postdoctoral fellowship or alternative.

 - An opportunity for you to assess your current levels of ‘researcher’ skills and competence allowing you to identify, plan and commence your developmental activity.

 - Access to academic and clinical environments that will encourage you to develop creativity and originality in research design and delivery.